google-gemini/computer-use-preview/README.md

 2. **PlaywrightComputer** - Local Playwright-based browser
 3. **BrowserbaseComputer** - Browserbase cloud browser service
 4. **HudComputer** - HUD environment using Model Context Protocol (MCP)

-### HudComputer

-The `HudComputer` now uses the Model Context Protocol (MCP) to connect to HUD's browser environments.
-This allows the existing `BrowserAgent` to work with HUD's infrastructure without any modifications.

-Key features:
-- Implements the standard `Computer` interface
-- Connects to MCP servers via the HUD Client SDK
-- Translates Computer method calls to MCP tool calls (using the "computer" tool)
-- Handles async MCP operations in a sync interface
-- Automatically discovers available tools from the MCP server
-- Supports both computer and playwright tools when available

 For an in-depth explanation of how the system works, please see the instructions document available here: